bigmars91/block/README.md

+This is uBlock offical code.
-This is Just for myself
+Just for myself to test adblock on android.